 1. To qualify for this program, students must demonstrate that they:

-- have completed the necessary legal education required to obtain an LL.B. in a foreign country or to take the equivalent of the bar examination in that country; or
+- have completed the necessary legal education required to obtain an LL.B.
+(Bachelor of Laws), LL.M.
+(Master of Laws), or J.M.
+(Juris Master) in a foreign country or to take the equivalent of the bar examination in that country; or

-- are qualified to practice law in a foreign country.
+- are qualified to practice law in a foreign country; or

-3. All international students must satisfy the United States governments' requirements for admission into the United States.
-Admitted international students will complete identify and financial forms to be submitted with their tuition deposit to apply for an F-1 student visa or a J-1 exchange visa.
+3. All international students must satisfy the United States government's requirements for admission into the United States.
+Admitted international students will complete identification and financial forms to be submitted with their tuition deposit to apply for an F-1 student visa or a J-1 exchange visa.
 Students will be issued documents to present at a U.S. embassy or consulate when applying for their visa.
 (For additional information, visit the College's International Student Service website).